-The biggest difference between TIPS and other fixed income products (for instance, treasury bills and corporate bonds) is the protection against inflation that TIPS provides.
+The biggest difference between TIPS and other fixed-income products (for instance, Treasury bills and corporate bonds) is the protection against inflation that TIPS provide.
 Rather than guaranteeing an increased par value, many traditional fixed income investments use expected inflation to influence the offered interest rate.
 In other words, if bond issuers expect a lot of inflation in the future, they may offer a higher interest rate than they otherwise would have in order to keep the bond attractive to purchasers.
 If inflation then turns out to be lower, purchasers of that bond enjoy a larger real interest rate (interest rate minus inflation rate).

 So in terms of the real return you can expect, TIPS offer a higher floor and lower ceiling.
 On the other hand, many other more conventional bonds offer a lower floor but a higher ceiling.
 This is intuitive, as TIPS are an extremely low-risk investment, even in the realm of fixed income.

 If you are looking for low-risk options to balance out your investment portfolio, Treasury Inflation Protected Securities are a great option.
 These investments aren’t without their downsides.
 However, they can serve as an excellent hedge against riskier investments without losing any value to inflation.